ANejadkoorki/FintechApp/README.md

 # FintechTask
-This is a web Finance Data tool implemented with Django application
+This is a web Finance Data tool that implemented with Django application